 First and foremost among our Guiding Principles is our belief that trust is everything-earned over time and lost in an instant.
-This foundation informs everything we do, including:
+This foundation informs everything we do and is the foundation of our company's values.

 - Earning our clients' trust by treating them in an ethical, empathetic, and proactive way. - Constantly improving the client experience through innovative solutions. - Respecting one another and reinforcing the power of teamwork. - Knowing that in today's environment, it is more important than ever for Schwab to safeguard our clients' assets and the company. - Being good stewards of our brand and stockholder value.